 The EMS Situation Provider’s Primary Impression and Provider’s Secondary Impression SHALL be documented in the Reason for Referral Section as a Condition Entry (templateID 1.3.6.1.4.1.19376.1.5.3.1.4.5 [PCC TF-2]) .

-6.3.1.D.5.8 Physical Examination Constraints
+6.3.1.D2.5.8 Physical Examination Constraints

+The physical examination assessment findings SHALL be drawn from the HL7 EMS PCR assessment value sets.
+The following table provides the mappings between the HL7 EMS PCR and IHE PCC [TF-2] assessment concepts.
+The assessment <value> element shall be encoded in the /value concept.